maxxk/programming-languages/presentations/03-Specification-Syntax.md

 Sum     ← Expr (('+' / '-') Expr)*
 Expr    ← Product / Sum / Value
 ```
-It is possible to rewrite grammars without left recursion.
+Rewriting grammars to remove left recursion is possible (see "Dragon book").

 # Infix operators
 Infix mathematical notation is probably the only desirable part of syntax which don't have nice representations as an S-expression